 - Healthy fats are good– Fat enhances the flavor of meals and aids in absorbing specific vitamins.

 - Stick to the list of permitted foods -Anything not on the list of acceptable foods should be avoided.

-- Adjust your satiety levels: If your appetite is waning, you may want to adjust the amount you consume.
-Make sure you eat enough to satisfy your hunger, but not so much that you feel bloated.
+- Adjust your satiety levels: If your appetite is waning, you may want to adjust your consumption amount.
+Ensure you eat enough to satisfy your hunger but not so much that you feel bloated.